-The current plan includes new external debt for Westport water supply proposed capital of \$3.8m mainly for completing the trunk main renewal project and an increase in Council's loan for share purchases in Buller Holdings Limited of \$1.6m to fund past capital investment into the Pusle Recreation Facility by BHL.
+The current plan includes new external debt for Westport water supply proposed capital of \$3.8m mainly for completing the trunk main renewal project and an increase in Council's loan for share purchases in Buller Holdings Limited (BHL) of \$1.6m to fund past capital investment into the Pulse Recreation Facility by BHL.

-These new external loans are offset by the \$1.9m loan for the Brougham House upgrade being reduced to \$0.7m funded from term deposits due a reduction in scope of this project, and local re-processor plant of \$1.4m not proceeding in 2024-2025 as signaled in the Long-Term Plan.
+These new external loans are offset by the \$1.9m loan for the Brougham House upgrade being reduced to \$0.7m funded from term deposits due a reduction in scope of this project, and a local solid waste reprocessor plant of \$1.4m not proceeding in 2024-2025 as signaled in the Long-Term Plan.

-Cash investments are predicted to be \$6.2m lower in the Annual Plan than the Long-Term Plan.
+Cash investments are predicted to be \$5.3m lower in the Annual Plan than the Long-Term Plan.
 The reduction in cash investments is due to several factors including:

-- utilizing term deposits as internal loans to fund a forecast \$3.7m more capital works than provided for in the Long-Term Plan. - the decision in the 2023-2024 Annual Plan to fund \$1.75m of flood response and recovery costs out of term deposits that were not able to be funded out of the central government flood recovery funding package. - along with the \$1.2m deficits in the three waters activities from holding the targeted rates static in 2023-2024.
+- utilising term deposits as internal loans to fund a forecast \$2.3m more capital works than provided for in the Long-Term Plan. - the decision in the 2023-2024 Annual Plan to fund \$1.75m of flood response and recovery costs out of term deposits that were not able to be funded out of the central government flood recovery funding package. - along with the \$1.2m deficits in the three waters activities from holding the targeted rates static in 2023-2024.

-The result is a net debt position of \$37.8m in the Annual Plan, \$14m higher than the \$23.8m predicted in the same year in the Long-Term Plan, and \$12.8m more than the net debt limit of \$25m set by Council as part of its Financial Strategy.
+The result is a net debt position of \$36.9m in the Annual Plan, \$13.2m higher than the \$23.8m predicted in the same year in the Long-Term Plan, and \$11.9m more than the net debt limit of \$25m set by Council as part of its Financial Strategy.